-In the United States, 9.5 percent of children between the ages of 3 years and 17 years have been diagnosed with attention deficit hyperactivity disorder (ADHD).
+In the United States, of children between the ages of 3 years and 17 years have been diagnosed with attention deficit hyperactivity disorder (ADHD).
 ADHD isn’t just for kids, though.
 According to the Anxiety and Depression Association of America, about 60 percent of children with ADHD will still have symptoms as adults.
 People with ADHD have trouble concentrating and controlling impulses.
 They may be fidgety and excitable.

 Doctors often prescribe stimulant medications to people with ADHD.
 Two common choices are Adderall and Ritalin.
 These drugs can help people concentrate and focus on tasks better.
 They also reduce impulsive behavior, which is another hallmark of ADHD.

 Use the table below to compare Adderall and Ritalin at a glance.

 Both Adderall and Ritalin are central nervous system (CNS) stimulants.
 They work by increasing the availability of the neurotransmitters norepinephrine and dopamine in your CNS connections.
 This speeds up your brain activity.